veryalien/mycobit/README.md

 1 - Binary counter.
 This shows a counter on the top row of the display from 0 to F (15, binary 1111).
 The analogue output PWM is also changed on micro:bit pin 0, but this is not shown on the display.

 2 - Analogue input.
 This reads the value of AD1 (Analogue to digital 1 - micro:bit pin 1) and displays the corresponding digital value on the top row of the display.
-Without any input on micro:bit pin 1, his will probably show 3 on the display ``.  .  .
+Without any input on micro:bit pin 1, this will probably show 3 on the display ``.  .  .
 O  O``

 4 - 'Random' number generator.
 When started this will first show B (11, binary 1011) on the display.
 This isn't really a random number generator, while button A is held down, the top row very quickly cycles through 0 to F. So you cannot really see the value.
 When you release button A, the display will stop at whatever 'random' number it was at in the sequence.
 By the way, 0 is a valid number, so if you manage to stop at 0, no leds will be lit.
 You didn't break it, just hold button A again!

 8 - Stopwatch.
 When started the display will be empty.
 When button A is held down a fast counter (but not as fast as the random number) will begin from 0 and keep cycling.
 When button A is released the display shows the current value.
 You can pick a number from 0 to 15 and keep trying to stop the stopwatch on that value!

 C - Stopwatch with two buttons.
-When When started the display will be empty.
+When started the display will be empty.
 When button A is held down a fast counter (but not as fast as the random number) will begin from 0 and keep cycling.
 When you release button A the stopwatch does not stop!
 Press button B and the stopwatch will stop and show the current value.
 You must press button B again to reset the stopwatch.
-The display will be empty.
-The stopwatch can be restarted by pressing button A again.
-If you manage to hit button B on 0, you'll still have to reset the stopwatch by pressing button B again, otherwise it will not restart button A. There's another little mycobit game for you, try to stop the stopwatch exactly on 0!
+The display will now be empty and the stopwatch can be restarted by pressing button A again.
+If you manage to hit button B on 0, you'll still have to reset the stopwatch by pressing button B again, otherwise it will not restart when you press button A. There's another little mycobit game for you, try to stop the stopwatch exactly on 0!

 The demo program numbers 1, 2, 4, 8 and C are the digital input pin values that need to be read at reset to start the relevant demo program.